 Formerly known as Paddock Relief, they work within our community to help participants navigate the Paddock and promote awareness of how to have the best Kiwiburn experience possible!
 If you see a medical emergency, a fight or any other dangerous situation, alert your nearest member of Black Sheep Rangers or anyone else with a radio.
 If you are a kind, caring, responsible type of person, who has a lot to give, Black Sheep Rangers might be the volunteer role for you.
-If you want to help Black Sheep Rangers at the next Kiwiburn or have any questions about what they do, email [email protected]
+If you want to help Black Sheep Rangers at the next Kiwiburn, please fill out the volunteer form.
+For any specific questions about what Rangers do, email BlackSheep@kiwiburn.com.

 1. Rangers are participants first

 Rangers should be members of the community they are Rangering.
 They don’t carry any special authority that other participants lack, but through their training and with the support of the event, they do have useful skills to deal with certain situations and easier access to more resources (such as Site Manager, medics, etc.) than most participants do.
 Rangers are not members of the community because of being Rangers: they are Rangers because they are participants who want to help sustain the community.